tkchafin/scripts/README.md

-subsetSnps.py		: Given a list of desired columns, subsets SNPs from a STRUCTURE file sumls.sh		: A bash alias for doing something with ls summaryGFF.pl		: Something old and incomplete. trimFastq.pl		: Perl script for end-trimming FASTQ reads vcf2phylip.py		: VCF to PHYLIP
+subsetSnps.py		: Given a list of desired columns, subsets SNPs from a STRUCTURE file sumls.sh		: A bash alias for doing something with ls summaryGFF.pl		: Something old and incomplete. treeExpansion.py	: Converts a Newick tree of clade names, expanded to all taxa in given tab-delimited file trimFastq.pl		: Perl script for end-trimming FASTQ reads vcf2phylip.py		: VCF to PHYLIP
 ```